Spinach Palmiers are an easy and delicious, 6-ingredient appetizer recipe or snack that will fly off the table!

-First, spread the filling on the Puff Pastry but not too close to the edges.
+Spread the filling on the Puff Pastry but not too close to the edges.
+Sprinkle with salt and pepper.
 Roll one side to the middle, then the other side to the middle too.
-Once it is all rolled up, cover it tightly with plastic wrap and stick it in the freezer until it is slightly firm.
+Once it is all rolled up, cover it tightly with plastic wrap and stick it in the freezer until it is slightly firm (about 30 minutes).
 It’ll be easier to cut that way.

 Kids, Kids!
 I’m calling out to you to try this yummy recipe.
 If you have not tried spinach, TRY IT RIGHT NOW!
 When I first tried spinach, I thought it was going to be disgusting.
 But, if you look at me now, I am eating spinach like it’s chocolate!

-- 1 puff pastry sheet, thawed according to package instructions
+- 1 sheet puff pastry, thawed according to package instructions

 - One 10-ounce package frozen chopped spinach, thawed and squeezed dry

-- 1 cup ricotta cheese (drain out any excess water)
+- 1 cup ricotta cheese (drain if there is excess moisture)